July 28, 2008

 4. MOTHRA vs GODZILLA (1964)

-Classic Media have released a US special edition as Mothra vs Godzilla, containing both versions of the film.
+This was retitled Godzilla vs The Thing in the US.Classic Media have released a US special edition as Mothra vs Godzilla, containing both versions of the film.
 However the US version is only presented cropped down to 16:9 widescreen, instead of the full 2.35 widescreen.
-This is OK if you want to see the Japanese version, but if you prefer the Americanised English audio in the full widescreen, get the older DVD releases.
+This is OK if you want to see the Japanese version, but if you prefer the Americanised English audio in the full widescreen, get the older DVD releases (from Sony or Simitar).

 5. GHIDRAH THE THREE-HEADED MONSTER (1964)

+Despite the title, this is also a Godzilla movie.
 Classic Media released this as a marvellous special edition, in 2.35 anamorphic widescreen in Japanese with English subtitles, with an option of the English language US version.

 6. INVASION OF ASTRO-MONSTER (1965)

-Classic Media released this as a US special edition in 2.35 anamorphic widescreen in Japanese with English subtitles.
+Classic Media released this as a US special edition in 2.35 anamorphic widescreen in Japanese with English subtitles (pictured).
 It includes the English language US edit as well.
 The opening title sequence says Monster Zero and is only 16:9 widescreen, before branching back to the correct 2.35 for the rest of the film.

-7. GODZILLA VS THE SEA MONSTER (1966)
+7. GODZILLA vs THE SEA MONSTER (1966)

 Also called Ebirah - Horror of the Deep.
-Sony Pictures released this as Godzilla vs The Sea Monster with the original Japanese audio in 2.35 widescreen.
+Sony Pictures released this as Godzilla vs The Sea Monster (pictured) with the original Japanese audio in 2.35 widescreen.
 The English language track is the International version, not the dub that American audiences will be familiar with from decades of TV broadcasts.

 8. SON OF GODZILLA (1967)

-Sony Pictures released a 2.35 widescreen version with the original Japanese soundtrack in the US, but only the English International audio (not the US dub).
+Sony Pictures released a 2.35 widescreen version (pictured) with the original Japanese soundtrack in the US, but only the English International audio (not the US dub).

 9. DESTROY ALL MONSTERS (1968)

-10. ALL MONSTERS ATTACK (1969)
+10. ALL MONSTERS ATTACK /

-Lots of repeated footage in this, the laziest and shortest Godzilla film.
+Lots of repeated footage from earlier films makes this the laziest and shortest Godzilla film.
 But the plot, about a bullied little boy finding his feet, still has charm.
+Classic Media have done a special edition in the US (pictured) including both the Japanese and US versions.

 The earlier Simitar DVD was released as Godzilla's Revenge in 2.35 anamorphic widescreen, but only with an English language track.

-11. GODZILLA vs HEDORAH (1971)
+11. GODZILLA vs HEDORAH /

 12. GODZILLA vs GIGAN (1972)